rust-lang/rfcs/text/0000-try-trait-v2.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-Scope:
-- Is `BreakHolder<T>` worth it?
-There are a bunch of scenarios that might be interested in it, but they're all either currently-unstable or just future possibilities.
-- Should this bring in anything from the future section, such as more things about `try {}`?

-Bikesheds:
-- I've long liked [parasyte's "bubble" suggestion](https://internals.rust-lang.org/t/bikeshed-a-consise-verb-for-the-operator/7289/29?u=scottmcm) as a name, but maybe there's a better option.
-- The "holder" name is really vague, and `BreakHolder` isn't much better.
-- This uses `Try` mostly because that meant not touching all the `try_fold` implementations in the prototype.
-It's possible that name fits better on a different trait, or none of them.
-That trait as `from_holder`, which is most related to "yeet", so a name related to that might fit better for it.
+- Bikesheds: `Try`/`FromTryResidual`/`Try::Output`/`Try::Residual` all might have better names.
+This RFC has left it as `Try` mostly because that meant not touching all the `try_fold` implementations in the prototype.
+I've long liked [parasyte's "bubble" suggestion](https://internals.rust-lang.org/t/bikeshed-a-consise-verb-for-the-operator/7289/29?u=scottmcm) as a name, but maybe sticking with the previous one is best.
+- Structure: The three methods could be split up further

 <!--
 - What parts of the design do you expect to resolve through the RFC process before this gets merged?